The decline of the Indian rupee has been one of the most talked-about topics in recent times.

 There are several ways in which depreciation has an impact on your investments:

-If you have invested in foreign assets like stocks or bonds, then the decline of the rupee may not affect your investments much because these assets are denominated in USD or other fiat currencies and therefore do not get affected by changes in exchange rates.
+Suppose you have invested in foreign assets like stocks or bonds.
+In that case, the decline of the rupee may not affect your investments much because these assets are denominated in USD or other fiat currencies and therefore do not get affected by changes in exchange rates.
 However, if you have invested in domestic assets like real estate or gold, then there could be some losses due to this change in the exchange rate as well since these assets are denominated in rupees only and hence get affected by changes in exchange rates as well.

 The rupee’s value is trending downward, so your investment will increase in value over time as its purchasing power increases.